How do I set a pre-built assessment?

 Click Assessment Conditions to customise your assessment:

 - Set a time limit for your assessments by entering the number of minutes allowed to complete the test.
-Students will automatically be kicked out of the assessment when the time limit elapses.
+When the time limit of the assessment elapses, it will automatically save and close.

 - Decide whether to Allow multiple attempts at this exam, and if so, how many attempts are allowed.
 You will also be asked to choose whether students' last attempt or best attempt will be used to determine their grade.